 On June 30, 2023 (the "Closing Date"), Legacy Bitcoin Depot merged with and into Bitcoin Depot Operating LLC ("BT OpCo"), with BT OpCo surviving the Merger as the post-transaction operating company owned solely by a newly formed entity, BT HoldCo, LLC ("BT HoldCo") with common units (the "BT HoldCo Common Units"), preferred units (the "BT HoldCo Preferred Units") and earnout units (the "BT HoldCo Earnout Units") outstanding and issued to BT Assets.
 In connection with the Merger, GSRM changed its name to Bitcoin Depot Inc., purchased BT HoldCo Common Units owned by BT Assets and was issued BT HoldCo Earnout Units and warrants issued by BT HoldCo to the Company to purchase a number of BT HoldCo Common Units equal to the number of shares of Class A common stock that may be purchased upon the exercise in full of all Warrants outstanding immediately after Closing ("BT HoldCo Matching Warrants").
 The former owners of Legacy Bitcoin Depot (i.e., BT Assets and the owners thereof) were issued 44,100,000 non-economic, super voting shares of Class V common stock in Bitcoin Depot.
-The Class V common stock held by BT Assets in BT HoldCo and represents non-controlling interests in the Company, as described in Note 10.
-Following the dosing of the Merger, the Company is organized under an "Up-C" structure in which the business of the Company had issued and outstanding 12,358,691 common units, 4,300,000 Series A Preferred Units and 43,848,750 warrants in BT HoldCo.
-Also at June 30, 2023, BT Assets owned 41,200,000 common units, 2,900,000 Founder Preferred Units, 5,000,000 Class 2 Earnout Units and 5,000,000 Class 3 Earnout Units in BT HoldCo.
+The Class V common stock held by BT Assets corresponds to units held by BT Assets in BT HoldCo and represents non-controlling interests in the Company, as described in Note 10.
+Following the closing of the Merger, the Company is organized under an "Up-C" structure in which the business of the Company is operated by BT HoldCo and its subsidiaries, and Bitcoin Depot's only material direct asset consists of equity interests in BT HoldCo.
+At June 30, 2023, the Company had issued and outstanding 12,358,691 common units, 4,300,000 Series A Preferred Units and 43,848,750 warrants in BT HoldCo.
+Also at June 30, 2023, BT Assets owned 41,200,000 common units, 2,900,000 Founder Preferred Units, 5,000,000 Class 1 Earnout Units in BT HoldCo.